wayne-kuanghui-shen/python-master_fund_selection_system/README.md

 # *Master Fund Selection System*

 **✏️ Introduction**: Hiring the right professional managers is key to successful portfolio construction.
-By identifying the top-performing funds, we can potentially beat the passive indice and generate excess returns after adjusting for risks.
+By identifying the top-performing funds, we can potentially beat passive indice and generate excess risk-adjusted returns

 ## ⛳️ Objectives
 - Categorize liquid investment funds by asset class, region and strategy